How does ECFS define belonging and inclusion?

-What is the School’s historical commitment to DEI?
+What is the School’s historical commitment to belonging and inclusion?

-What does DEI work look like for students at ECFS?
+What does belonging and inclusion work look like for students at ECFS?

-In classrooms through curriculum, in assemblies and other programming, and in various clubs and affinity groups, the Department of Belonging and Social Impact (BSI) works with students to support their growth and development as they continually explore their identity in an age-appropriate manner.
+In classrooms through curriculum, in assemblies and other programming, and in various clubs and affinity groups, the Department of Belonging and Social Impact (BSI) works with students to support their growth and development as they continually explore their identity and connections with others in an age-appropriate manner.

 At Fieldston Lower and Ethical Culture, we have a structured program called CARe (Conversations About Race, Ethnicity, Ethics, etc.), which is one of many opportunities that children have to talk about race, ethnicity, and ethics in school.
 Students spend about 45 minutes each month in their CARe groups and then have an opportunity to meet together with their class or grade to share and talk about their experiences afterward.
 We also offer other affinity spaces for students — for example, Students of Color, Jewish students, and students thinking about their gender identity.
 Our goal is to support the healthy identity development of all of our students.